Panamius

-Panamius is a genus of cichlid fish from moderately flowing rivers and streams in Panama.
+Panamius is a genus of cichlid fishes found in moderately flowing rivers and streams in Panama.
 The only species within Panamius is Panamius panamensis.
 Panamius had been previously considered a subgenus within the genus Cryptoheros.
 Prior to being classified within Cryptoheros it was sometimes included within the genus Neetroplus.
 P. panamensis reaches up to 13 cm in length and primarily feeds on aufwuchs.